-Bullying is a pattern of repeated aggressive behaviours, where there is an imbalance of power and is meant to hurt or cause discomfort to another individual.
+Bullying is a pattern of repeated aggressive behaviours, where there is an imbalance of power (i.e. older to younger student) and has the intent to hurt or cause discomfort to another individual.
 It may be physical, verbal or social in nature.
 If bullying is left unresolved it can have serious consequences.

 Addressing early signs of bullying is important to our school.
 If you suspect your child has been teased or mistreated, please contact the teacher, or the principal as soon as possible to report the situation.
-If the bullying behaviour is not addressed then we are giving the child power and his/her bully-like behaviours will tend to increase.
-It is not advisable or appropriate for parents/guardians to address the child that is being accused of bullying.
+If the bullying behaviour is not addressed then we are giving the child power and their bully-like behaviours will tend to increase.
+It is not appropriate for parents/guardians to address the child that is being accused of bullying.